tomrausch/kubernetes_public/doc/Run A Busybox Pod On Kubernetes.md

 - Image: busybox [^run-busybox-image-busybox-restart-never]
   - ```--image=busybox```
   - Specifies the busybox image
+- Namespace: default
-- Simple command to keep it running [^run-busybox-image-busybox-restart-never]
+- Simple command to keep the pod running [^run-busybox-image-busybox-restart-never]
   - ```--command -- /bin/sh -c '...'```
   - Provides the command to execute within the container
   - This command creates an infinite loop that sleeps for 30 seconds, preventing the container from exiting immediately